Pylons/pyramid/docs/narr/views.rst

   ``renderer`` attribute exists on the directive, this attribute defaults to a view that returns an empty dictionary (see :ref:`views_which_use_a_renderer`).

-for

-  A Python dotted-path name representing the Python class that the :term:`context` must be an instance of, *or* the :term:`interface` that the :term:`context` must provide in order for this view to be found and called.

 name